-Organisational implementation guidelines and standards have been published around the world either to encourage organisations to adopt BIM, or to present the minimum requirements to be followed for BIM implementation.
-These include a framework of a BIM execution plan for facility management (FM) (Lin et al., (2016) and a BIM execution process for construction organisations (Gercek, 2016).
-Others are BIM execution planning guides for contractors, specialty contractors, and designers (Manenti et al., 2020; Lee et al., 2015).
-Lin et al., (2016) developed the framework of a BIM execution plan for BIM model management for FM during the operation phase.
+Organisational implementation guidelines and standards have been published around the world either to encourage organisations to adopt BIM or to present the minimum requirements to be followed for BIM implementation.
+These include a framework of a BEP for facility management (FM) (Lin et al., 2016a) and a BIM execution process for construction organisations (Gerçek, 2016).
+Others are BIM execution planning guides for contractors, specialty contractors and designers (Manenti, Marchiori and Corrêa, 2020; Lee, Ham and Kim, 2015).
+Lin et al. (2016a) developed the framework of a BEP for BIM model management for FM during the operation phase.
 The study claimed that through the application of the proposed BIM-FM execution plan, BIM could be implemented effectively during the operation and maintenance phases.
 The study made suggestions for further development of the BIM-FM execution plan framework for BIM model management during the operation phase.
-Manenti et al., (2020) proposed guidelines for a BIM Execution Plan (PEB) development for contracts.
-The aim is to guide the relationship between process stakeholders - especially those from Santa Catarina (a state in the southern region of Brazil) - within the BIM model production process, to meet the needs of designers and contractors.
-The study claimed that the developed PEB is suitable for BIM implementation.
+Manenti, Marchiori and Corrêa (2020) proposed guidelines for BEP development for contracts.
+The aim is to guide the relationship between process stakeholders-especially those from Santa Catarina (a state in the southern region of Brazil)-within the BIM model production process, to meet the needs of designers and contractors.
+The study claimed that the developed BEP is suitable for BIM implementation.

-Pruskova and Kaiser (2019) contributed to the strategic adoption of BIM by proposing a specific process of implementing BIM technology for an effective design process.
-Their study explained that the implementation of BIM technology in the design process would lead to a better virtual reality projection of the building, and that its transformation into physical reality would result in better construction; also, that the technology would allow for greater cost savings, not only during the construction phase, but also in other phases of the building life cycle, especially during its use.
-Lee et al., (2015) developed the BIM project execution plan for reinforced concrete construction.
+Pruskova and Kaiser (2019) contributed to the strategic adoption of BIM by proposing a specific process for implementing BIM technology for an effective design process.
+Their study explained that the implementation of BIM technology in the design process would lead to a better virtual reality projection of the building and that its transformation into physical reality would result in better construction; also, that the technology would allow for greater cost savings, not only during the construction phase but also in other phases of the building life cycle, especially during its use.
+Lee, Ham and Kim (2015) developed the BIM project execution plan for reinforced concrete construction.
 Their plan outlined the "Construction BIM Use List for the RC Work", "BIM Application Master Process" and "BIM Application Detailed Process" for the construction process.

-2.1.3 Project-based frameworks
+Project-based frameworks

-A number of project-based frameworks have also been proposed.
-These include those mentioned previously by Messner et al., 2011; Saluja, 2009, Hadzaman et al., 2016 Lin et al., 2016; Pruskova and Kaiser, 2019, Wu and Issa, 2015; Soetanto et al., 2014, and that of Olugboyega and Windapo (2019).
+Several project-based frameworks have also been proposed.
+These include those mentioned previously by Messner et al. (2011), Saluja (2009), Hadzaman, Takim and Fadhil (2016), Lin et al. (2016b), Pruskova and Kaiser (2019), Wu and Issa (2015), Zanni, Soetanto and Ruikar (2014) and that of Olugboyega and Windapo (2019).

-Lin et al., (2016) developed a BIM execution plan for acility management during the pre-operation phase.
-The study demonstrated through a selected case study of a building project in Taiwan that the proposed BIM execution plan is an effective approach for operation and maintenance management.
-Further, it was claimed in the study that the advantage of the proposed BIM execution plan lies not only in improving the efficiency of maintenance management work when integrated with BIM technologies, but also in maximizing the value and benefits of BIM to support maintenance management.
+Lin et al. (2016a) developed a BEP for facility management during the pre-operation phase.
+The study demonstrated through a selected case study of a building project in Taiwan that the proposed BEP is an effective approach for operation and maintenance management.
+Further, it was claimed in the study that the advantage of the proposed BEP lies not only in improving the efficiency of maintenance management work when integrated with BIM technologies but also in maximising the value and benefits of BIM to support maintenance management.
 McArthur and Sun (2015) presented a framework to guide the development of a lifecycle BIM execution plan, applicable to public-private partnership projects.
 According to the study, the framework is widely adaptable and can be used for the full range of project delivery techniques.